arnaud-neny/rePlayer/README.md

 ![rePlayer's Settings](/doc/settings.png)

 Enable/disable the songs focus there (when a song start to play, it is focused in the playlist and/or database).
+Enable/disable the auto merge when a song is download from the library.
 AutoSave frequency of the rePlayer. (it will save on quit anyway).
 Enable/disable the media hot keys (for playback and volume).
-Transparency of the windows.
+Transparency of the windows (not available on the win32 release).
-Live loggin can be enabled/disabled as well as its save on the disk.
-The log retention can be changed too (older log files than the retention days limit are deleted).
+Live log can be enabled/disabled as well as its save on the disk.
+The logs retention can be changed too (older log files than the retention days limit are deleted).
 You can change the global settings of each players.
 I will not enter into the details here, I'm too lazy (I've just enabled by default my simple surround filter because I like it).

 ## The tray icon